Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Examples

 In this example we pair our RPM tool with the popular multi-parametric toolbox (MPT3) \cite{MPT3} to find a control invariant set for a learned pendulum model.
 We first learn a ReLU network that models the continuous-time dynamics

 as a discrete-time model where $m = 1$kg, $g = 9.81$m/s$^{2}$, $l=1$m, and $\theta$ is measured clockwise from the upright position.
-Using RPM over the domain $\theta \in [-180\degree, 180\degree]$, $\dot{\theta} \in [-180 \degree/\text{s}, 180 \degree/\text{s}]$, $u \in [-5, 5]$ N-m, we find the underlying PWA function has 217 regions.
-We then use MPT3 to compute the control invariant set shown in Figure \ref{fig:ctrl_inv}.
-Compared to Algorithm \ref{Algo:invariant_set}, MPT3 uses a slightly different, but still recursive approach.
-Rather than starting with a seed control invariant set, MPT3 computes the following recursion

-for a compact polyhedral domain $\mathcal{X} \cup \mathcal{U}$.
-If $X_{t+1} = X_t$, then $X_t$ is a control invariant set.
-The control invariant set in Figure \ref{fig:ctrl_inv} converged in 61 steps after 10 hours of computation, and is represented by 958 polyhedra.
+We repeat the network training and enumeration of affine regions $10$ times and provide ranges for the number of affine regions and computation time in Table \ref{tab:pend_details}.
+We run the longer, invariant set computation, on only one of the networks (a network with 217 regions).